 .
 Fill your nail holes then sand and finish

 That's all there is to it.
-A wall to wall hardwood staircase installation is the easiest to install of all staircases.
+If, you have an "easy" button, push it.
+A wall to wall hardwood staircase installation is the easiest to install, of all staircase installation.

 G and S woodfloors Lynn,Ma.

 You can also prefinish you stair tread, before starting your staircase installation.
 You'll then, be able to use it right away.

 You can use this same templating technique, for your stair risers.

 Tip: If, your risers have a damaged surface and you are planning to paint it.
 An inexpensive fix to your hardwood staircase installation, is to give it a face lift, by cutting an 1/8 piece hardboard and installingto fit over your riser, than paint it.